gardenlinux/glvd/docs/03_ingestion.md

 ---
 ##### Table: `deb_cve`
-Whereas the `devsec_cve` table is the plain representation of the given CVE list of a distribution, this `deb_cve` table basically contains the same information but is enriched by additional information that are put together, so that processing is easier for `glvd`.
+Whereas the `debsec_cve` table is the plain representation of the given CVE list of a distribution, this `deb_cve` table basically contains the same information but is enriched by additional information that are put together, so that processing is easier for `glvd`.

 | Attribut | Description |
 |----------|-------------|